The Pennsylvania Statute

 Felony charges in Pennsylvania apply when the fake ID is used to obtain government documents, commit financial fraud, or assume another real person's identity.
 Forgery of a government instrument is a third-degree felony in Pennsylvania, with penalties up to $15,000 in fines and up to 7 years of incarceration.
 The felony threshold is rarely crossed in routine alcohol-related cases but is a real possibility when the fake is used outside its typical college-social context.

-For a broader comparison of how Pennsylvania penalties stack against other states, see Fake ID Laws by State.
+For a broader comparison of how Pennsylvania penalties stack against other states, see state penalties for fake ID possession.
+For the closest Mid-Atlantic peer, see Virginia fake ID laws and risks.

 Driver's License Suspension Rules in Pennsylvania